2015–16 New Year's Eve sexual assaults: Frankfurt

 On 11 January 2016, the Frankfurt police had identified and arrested ten suspects of sexual attacks in the New Year's Eve 2015–16 in Frankfurt, all of them refugees.

 Hamburg

 On 14 January 2016, the Hamburg police had traced eight suspects who had committed various offences or sexual assaults on New Year's Eve in Hamburg; some of them were refugees, some lived in the city for years, while others had a migration background.
 One identified suspect of sexual assault in the New Year's Eve in Hamburg was arrested on 21 January and another on 5 February.
-They suspects were migrants from Afghanistan and Iran.
+The suspects were migrants from Afghanistan and Iran.

 Stuttgart

 On 17 January 2016, in Stuttgart, an asylum seeker from Iraq was identified and arrested as suspect of harassing two girls on New Year's Eve.

 Dortmund

 In Dortmund, on 18 January 2016, the police said that of the first nine identified suspects of various offences on New Year's Eve, seven were foreigners.
 By November 2016, at least five suspects strictly of sexual offences in Dortmund in the New Year's Eve had been identified and persecuted.